colin-olito/LoLinR/README.md

 ## Contact & bug reporting

 LoLinR is in the final stages of development, and will continue to get frequent updates until this process is finished.
-We currently need beta testing, and encourage users to test the package and report any bugs and or problems by opening an issue on the github webpage [here](https://github.com/colin-olito/LoLinR/issues).
+We currently need beta testing, and encourage users to test the package and report any bugs and/or problems by opening an issue on the `LoLinR` github webpage [here](https://github.com/colin-olito/LoLinR/issues).
+If you would like to report a bug/issue, and do not have a github account (and don't want to get one), please send a brief email detailing the problem you encountered to colin.olito<at>monash.edu.